Electron therapy

-Electron therapy or electron beam therapy (EBT) is a kind of external beam radiotherapy where electrons are directed to a tumor site for medical treatment of cancer.
+Electron therapy or electron beam therapy (EBT) is a kind of external beam radiotherapy where accelerated electrons from a particle accelerator are directed to a tumor site for medical treatment of cancer.

 Equipment

 Electron beam therapy is performed using a medical linear accelerator.
 The same device can also be used to produce high energy photon beams.
 When electrons are required, the X-ray target is retracted out of the beam and the electron beam is collimated with a piece of apparatus known as an applicator or an additional collimating insert, constructed from a low melting point alloy.

 Properties

 Note the rapid falloff for 4 MeV electron compared to X rays and Protons.

 Electron beams have a finite range, after which dose falls off rapidly.
 Therefore, they spare deeper healthy tissue.
 The depth of the treatment is selected by the appropriate energy.
 Unlike photon beams there is no surface sparing effect, so electron therapy is used when the target extends to the patient's skin.